|

 If you ship items heavier than 75 lbs that are not accessible to forklifts, they must be placed on a pallet for handling.

-The dimensions of the standard U.S. pallet used in international cargo transportation from the USA are 48x40x6 inches (or 1.2x1.0x0.15 meters).
-If smaller units are stacked on a pallet and wrapped with plastic film, it is called a "pallet" or "skid."
+The dimensions of the standard U.S. pallet used in international cargo transportation from the USA are 48 x 40 x 6 inches (or 1.2 x 1.0 x 0.15 meters).
+If smaller units are stacked on a pallet and wrapped with plastic film, it is referred to as a "pallet" or "skid."

-Even though standard-sized pallets are most commonly used in global cargo transportation, there are various pallets of other sizes and forms.
+Although standard-sized pallets are most commonly used in global cargo transportation, various pallets of different sizes and forms are also available.
 Pallets must be strong enough to hold the load, accessible for forklifts, and fit into 40-foot sea containers.
 Items exceeding 72" are considered oversized and subject to surcharges.

 If you palletize on your own, then follow these rules: